jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

         > **Result**: The user now has HPE GreenLake access AND can authenticate with password + push during enrollment.

 2. **User Completes Passwordless Setup**:
-    - The user receives the Registration Campaign prompt during their next sign-in
+    - Direct the user to visit [https://aka.ms/mysecurityinfo](https://aka.ms/mysecurityinfo) to set up passwordless authentication
     - User follows the enrollment wizard (detailed steps in next section)
     - User notifies you when setup is complete